Your Guide to Fishing for Bay Area Trout

 Fishing with Bait

 Fishing with bait is perhaps the most common technique that Bay Area fishermen use to catch trout.
-The general strategy is a sliding-sinker rig - in short, a free sliding ~1/4 ounce egg sinker, a bead, a small swivel, and a 12-36 inch leader of about 2-4 lb line (you can buy pretied versions online, but you’ll save money tying them yourself).
-The general idea is that trout bait tends to float, so using a long leader lets the bait float off the bottom right in the strike zone.
-A few common baits that people use on these rigs:
+The general strategy is a sliding-sinker rig - in short, a free sliding ~1/4 ounce sliding sinker, a bead to protect your knot, a small swivel, and a 12-36 inch leader of about 2-4 lb line.
+Here’s an image of what it should look like:

 Powerbait